dlang-tour/core/public/content/en/basics.md

-Using slices it's possible to write very efficient code for e.g. parsers that just operate on one memory block and just *slice* the parts they really need to work on, instead of allocating new memory blocks.
+Using slices it's possible to write very efficient code for e.g. parsers that just operate on one memory block and just *slice* the parts they really need to work on - no need allocating new memory blocks.

 Like seen in the previsous section the `[$]` expression indexes the element one past the slice's end and thus would generate a `RangeError`.